Renko, Finland

 Renko is a former municipality of Finland.
 It was consolidated with Hämeenlinna on 2009-01-01.

-It is located in the province of Southern Finland and is part of the Tavastia Proper region.
+It was located in the province of Southern Finland and is part of the Kanta-Häme region.
 The municipality had a population of 2,378 (30 November 2008) and covered an area of 290.85 km2 of which 12.32 km2 is water.
 The population density is 8.54 PD/km2.

 The municipality is unilingually Finnish.
 The municipality has previously also been known as "Rengo" in Swedish documents, but is today referred to as "Renko" also in Swedish.